-C Average Requirement: students who have received the equivalent of two or more full years of state-funded student financial aid must have and maintain a cumulative GPA of C (2.00 on a 4.00 grading scale) or better to be eligible for continued state-funded assistance.
+C Average Requirement: students who have received the equivalent of two or more full years of state-funded student financial aid must have and maintain a cumulative C average (GPA of 2.00 on a 4.00 grading scale) or better to be eligible for continued state-funded assistance.
 Cumulative GPA for readmitted students who have previously attended UAlbany (including University in High School) is based on prior grades at UAlbany.
-Students who are denied an award for failing to achieve a cumulative GPA of C can regain award eligibility by completing appropriate coursework, without state support, to achieve a cumulative GPA of C, or be granted a waiver.
+Students who are denied an award for failing to achieve a cumulative C average can regain award eligibility by completing appropriate coursework, without state support, to achieve a cumulative GPA of 2.0, or be granted a waiver.
 Students cannot regain eligibility by remaining out of school for a period of time.

 Waiver of the C Average Requirement: the C average requirement may be waived for undue hardship based on the death of a student’s immediate family member; or the student’s personal illness or injury; or other extenuating circumstances.
 To request a C average waiver, students must submit a completed waiver application along with appropriate supporting documentation.
 C average waiver applications are available in the Student Financial Center, CC G-26.

-B Average Requirement for Leaders of Tomorrow Scholarship: students must maintain a cumulative GPA of B (3.00 on a 4.00 grading scale) or better to maintain eligibility for the LOT Scholarship.
-Students who fail to maintain the required B average will cease to be eligible for payment until they are restored to good academic standing and have raised their GPA to at least a B average, or have requested and obtained a B average waiver.
+B Average Requirement for Leaders of Tomorrow Scholarship: students must maintain a cumulative B average (GPA of 3.00 on a 4.00 grading scale) or better to maintain eligibility for the LOT Scholarship.
+Students who fail to maintain the required B average will cease to be eligible for payment until they are restored to good academic standing and have raised their cumulative GPA to at least a 3.0, or have requested and obtained a B average waiver.